boosterconf/boosterweb/content/info/tickets.md

 **Price:**: NOK 2000 + MVA

 We want to encourage independent individuals to join the conversation.
 This is a discounted ticket for individuals who are financing their own ticket.
 Send a mail to [kontakt@boosterconf.no](mailto:kontakt@boosterconf.no?subject=Individual%20conference%20ticket) for more information.

+-->

+### Tickets will go on sale January 10th 12:00!

+All tickets grants the attendee access to all three days of the conference and the conference dinner on Wednesday.

+#### Conference Ticket

+**Price:** NOK 8500 + MVA

+Our regular tickets.
+Primarily for attendees whose companies or employers are covering the cost of their conference tickets.
+So most of you.

+#### Individual Nerd Bird Conference Ticket

+**Price:**: NOK 2000 + MVA

+We want to encourage independent individuals to join the conversation.
+This is a discounted ticket for students, academics, researchers, and others who are financing their own ticket outside of a corporate or institutional budget.
+Send a mail to [kontakt@boosterconf.no](mailto:kontakt@boosterconf.no?subject=Individual%20conference%20ticket) for more information.